-A study of inhaled ginger essential oil in women receiving chemotherapy for breast cancer showed improvements in acute nausea, but no improvement in vomiting or chronic nausea.
+- A study of inhaled ginger essential oil in women receiving chemotherapy for breast cancer somewhat decreased acute nausea, but did not lessen vomiting or chronic nausea.

-A study of tea tree essential oil as a topical treatment to clear antibiotic -resistant MRSA (methicillin-resistant staphylococcus aureus) bacteria from the skin of hospital patients found that it was as effective as the standard ointment.Have any side effects or risks been reported from aromatherapy?
+- A study of tea tree essential oil as a topical treatment (cream, body wash) to clear antibiotic -resistant MRSA (methicillin-resistant staphylococcus aureus) bacteria from the skin of hospital patients found that it was as effective as the standard treatment (ointment, cream, soap).

 Safety testing on essential oils shows very few side effects or risks when they are used as directed.
 Most essential oils have been approved as ingredients in food and fragrances and are labeled as GRAS (generally recognized as safe) by the U.S. Food and Drug Administration (FDA).
 Swallowing large amounts of essential oils is not recommended.